 The most special spot on the Greek island of Andros is the main town, called Chora.
 This town distinguishes for the Venetian and Cycladic architecture, dotted with elegant mansions next to small white houses.
 As the locals became wealthy from marine trade in the early 20th century, Chora has a special cosmopolitan character.

-How to go: Ferries to Andros depart only from the port of Rafina, on the northeastern side of Athens.
+How to go: Ferries depart only from the port of Rafina, on the northeastern side of Athens.
 Rafina is the closest port to the airport of Athens (only 30 min by bus), which makes it very convenient for tourists who want to hop directly to the islands, skipping a visit in the Greek capital.
 The ferry ride from Rafina to Andros takes 2 hours.

 Aegina is the closest island to the port of Piraeus, Athens.
 If you are looking for Greek islands near Athens, then Aegina island should be the first thing to come in your mind.
 This is a place that combines relaxing beaches, interesting sights, lounge nightlife, and cultural events.
 In fact, many art exhibitions, seminars, and festivals take place in Aegina every summer at many cultural venues around the island.
 Local sights not to miss include the Ancient Temple of Aphaia, the Archaeological and the Folklore Museums and the ghost village of Paleochora, among others.
-Beaches in Aegina are small and cozy, ideal for families with kids.
+Beaches are small and cozy, ideal for families with kids.

-How to go: There are daily and frequent ferries to Aegina from Piraeus port, Athens.
+How to go: There are daily and frequent ferries from Piraeus port, Athens.
 The ferry trip takes about 30 min (with hydrofoil ferry).

 One of the most beautiful and secluded islands of the Cyclades, Serifos island has a unique Cycladic architecture and wonderful sandy beaches.
 Most beaches in Serifos are non-organized, except for the tourist beaches, like Livadi, Livadakia and Megalo Livadi.
 The beautiful main town called Chora is found on the slopes of a hill and amazes visitors with the traditional style.
 On top of the hill, there is a white church offering a breathtaking view of the Aegean Sea.